yyong119/PascalTD/README.md

 ## note

-- There may be some problems when the program is running in OS higher than Windows 8
+- There might be some problems when the program is running in OS higher than Windows 8
-- tfbak.exe is previously built in the environment mentioned above, so it can be directly double clicked and run
+- tfbak.exe was previously built in the environment mentioned above, so it can be directly double clicked and run